-As well as direct employment, Jaguar Land Rover's activities sustain some 190,000 jobs throughout the UK at dealerships, suppliers and local businesses.
+As well as direct employment, Jaguar Land Rover's activities sustain some 240,000 jobs throughout the UK at dealerships, suppliers and local businesses.

 Jaguar Land Rover recognises that continual advancement is critical to maintaining competitive and advancing vehicle design and technology in a sustainable manner.
 Jaguar Land Rover's commitment to advanced design and technology is reflected in the fact that the company is the biggest UK investor in R&D in the manufacturing sector and is in the 'global top 100 for R&D' spend.
+This is a responsible approach to ensuring the business grows in the future.